 | Best for | Non-technical families | Most self-custody holders | Small holdings, DIY | Technical bitcoiners |

-For most people with meaningful Bitcoin holdings, the best approach combines two methods.
-Use a multisig service like Unchained for the bulk of your self-custody Bitcoin.
-Their inheritance protocol handles the technical complexity for your heirs, and the 2-of-3 key setup prevents any single point of failure.
+If you want a clear place to start, here is what we would tell a friend.
+For most people with a meaningful amount of Bitcoin, the strongest plan combines two methods.
+Use a multisig service like Unchained for the bulk of the Bitcoin you hold yourself.
+Their inheritance process carries the technical weight for your family, and the 2-of-3 key setup means no single slip-up can lose it.

 More on securing and managing your Bitcoin